Prehistory of Myanmar: Neolithic age

 Three caves located near Taunggyi at the edge of the Shan Plateau, depict the Neolithic age when farming, domestication, and polished stone tools first appeared.
 They are dated between 11,000 and 6,000 BCE.
 The most significant of these is the Padah-Lin cave where over 1,600 of stones and cave paintings have been uncovered.
 These paintings lie from ten to twelve feet above the floor level depicting figures in red ochre of two human hands, a fish, bulls, bisons, a deer and probably the hind of an elephant.
 The paintings indicate that the cave was probably used for religious rituals.
 If so, these caves could be one of the earliest sites used for worshiping in Burma.
 The use of caves for religious purposes continued into later periods.
 Thus, Buddhist Burmese use of cave worshiping originates from the earlier Animist period.

 Bronze Age

 The finding of bronze axes at Nyaunggan located in Shwebo township suggests that Bronze Age of Burma began around 1500 BC in parallel with the earlier stages of Southeast Asian bronze production.
 This period spans from 1500 to 1000 BC during which knowledge of the smelting and casting of copper and tin seems to have spread rapidly along the Neolithic exchange routes.

-Another site is the area of Taungthaman, near Irrawaddy River within the walls of the 18th century capital, Amarapura, occupied from the late Neolithic through the early Iron Age, around the middle of the first millennium BCE.
+Another site is the area of Taungthaman, near Irrawaddy River within the walls of the 18th century capital, Amarapura, occupied from the late Neolithic through the early Iron Age, around the middle of the first millennium BC.
 Small trades and barters, as well as Animism had already begun in this age.
 The Taungthaman site was discovered in 1971 and bulldozed by the State Administration Council in 2023.